 The “Science,” no doubt, was so named due to Froelich’s agency accounts.
 There was also something else.
 In addition to WNCN, the transmitter signal was used on a sub-channel* to broadcast pop background music to subscribers, who were, evidently, all doctors who used the service in their offices.
 I never heard how the service sounded.

-WNCN’s new studios were on West 45th Street just off 5th Avenue above a wonderful-smelling Chinese restaurant.
+WNCN’s new studios were on West 45th Street just off Fifth Avenue above a wonderful-smelling Chinese restaurant.
 Compared to the Concert Network’s East 47th station, this company knew something about how a good radio station should look.
-There were beautiful modern studios and state of the art equipment.
+There were beautiful modern studios and state-of-the- art equipment.
 No weak particle board walls there.
 You could see through the gleaming glass windows that the new owners were taking classical music seriously; concert harpsichordist Albert Fuller was the music director.
 Maurice Essam was his assistant.

 No further questions were asked.